CumulusNetworks/docs/content/cumulus-linux-43/Layer-3/Border-Gateway-Protocol-BGP/Optional-BGP-Configuration.md

 ## Multiple BGP ASNs

-Cumulus Linux supports the use of distinct ASNs for different VRF instances in an EVPN or a virtual route leaking configuration.
+Cumulus Linux supports the use of distinct ASNs for different VRF instances.

 {{%notice note%}}
 You can configure distinct ASNs for different VRF instances in FRR only; NCLU commands do not support this option.
 {{%/notice%}}

-The following example configures VRF RED and VRF BLUE on border01, where fw1 is in VRF RED with ASN 65532 and fw2 is in VRF BLUE with ASN 65533.
+The following example configures VRF RED and VRF BLUE on border01, where border01 uses ASN 65532 and 65533 towards the forwarding switch fw1:

 {{< img src = "/images/cumulus-linux/asn-vrf-config.png" >}}